 Adapt for each collection / series accordingly.

-- [Identification of item], in the [Series Title] #[series number], [folder number or title when applicable], [Collection Name], Rod Library, University of Northern Iowa.
+- [Identification of item], in the [Series / Collection Title], [folder and / or box number or title when applicable], #[series number], [Collection Name], Rod Library, University of Northern Iowa.

-- Example: "Kindergarten," undated, in the University of Northern Iowa Photograph Collections #29, folder PLS 2, University Archives, Rod Library, University of Northern Iowa.
+- Example: "Kindergarten," undated, in the University of Northern Iowa Photograph Collections, folder PLS 2, #23, University Archives, Rod Library, University of Northern Iowa.

 Reproductions and Copyright Policy

-Most material currently open for research in the Rod Library Special Collections and University Archives may be reproduced (by way of photocopy, scanning, digital photography, etc.), though fees may be involved (see Fees Schedule, effective Fall 2017).
-We are also happy to email digital copies of an item to long-distance patrons upon request, though please note that this process incurs additional fees.
+Most material currently open for research in the Rod Library Special Collections and University Archives may be reproduced (by way of photocopy, digitization, digital photography, etc.), though fees may be involved (see Fees Schedule, effective Fall 2017).
+We are also happy to email digitized or born-digital copies of an item to long-distance patrons upon request, though please note that this process incurs additional fees.
+In cases where we digitize materials for patrons, we will send the requested files electronically.
+The files will be available for patrons to download for 90 days; it is the patron's responsibility to retrieve the files within that timeframe.

-Regarding reproductions of Special Collections and University Archives materials, we do ask that you respect the following conditions:
+Regarding reproductions of Special Collections & University Archives materials, we do ask that you respect the following conditions:

-- Please cite Special Collections and University Archives, Rod Library, University of Northern Iowa as the source of the information, wherever and however you may use it next (see "More Resources" tab in the Copyright LibGuide)
+- Cite Special Collections and University Archives, Rod Library, University of Northern Iowa as the source of the information, wherever and however you may use it next (see our preferred citation above, and the "More Resources" tab in the Copyright LibGuide)

 - Please note that permission to publish material to which the university does own copyright (e.g. university publications or newsletters) does not convey, authorize, or imply exclusive rights to the item in question.
 In every instance, the university fully retains its own right to publish material and reserves its right to authorize others to do so.